AI Workforce

 What is the AI Task Horizon?

 The AI Task Horizon measures the duration of professional tasks that frontier AI models can perform autonomously, as evaluated by METR (Model Evaluation and Threat Research).
-The current leading capability is 14 hours 30 minutes — meaning AI can now sustain autonomous work on complex tasks for over half a day.
+The current leading capability is 718.8 hours as of February 2026 — meaning AI can now sustain autonomous work on complex tasks for extended periods.

 Why does the task horizon matter for jobs?